🇬🇧 en la 🇻🇦

 work noun

-• (countable) A literary, artistic, or intellectual production.
+• (countable) A literary, artistic, or intellectual production; a creative work.

 • (uncountable, often, in combination) The result of a particular manner of production.